tournepivoine/shinpokered-fr/README.md

 - Leech seed health drain animation now has correct coloring on GBC
 - In GBC-mode, when a pokemon is caught, the resting ball now has a defined color
 - Tossing pokeballs have color in GBC mode
-- Fixed an issue where the shiny animation has the wrong palette for the opponent on the GBC
 - The move relearner and move deleter code is now tethered to the _MOVENPCS makefile tag
 - Swapped a trade NPC to a gentleman in Green and RedJP
 - Fixed pokemon category translation: "Rat" to "Mouse"